BluntSporks/readability-scorer/README.md

 # readability-tests
-Golang program to test readability using the readability package
+Golang program to score readability using the readability package